AudioBible/KJV/README.md

 # EARTH IS FLAT!
 EARTH IS NOT A GLOBE!
 JESUS CHRIST IS LORD!

 Will you be celebrating the Anti-Christ this Christmas?
+Worshipping "another spirit"?
 I know I won't be!
-Have fun being ignorant!
+If you are, then have fun being ignorant!

 # audiobible find conspiracy